Jim-Holmstroem/jim-holmstroem.github.io/_posts/2014-11-23-numpy-sum-over-iterator.markdown

 ~~~

-This behaviour is really unintuitive and probably is caused by ``isreal``'s unintuitive behaviour.
+This behaviour is really unintuitive and probably originates from
+``isreal``'s unintuitive behaviour.

 Array with ``dtype=imap``